supertuxkart/stk-code/README.md

 ```

 The default install location is `/usr/local`, i.e. the data files will
-be written to `/usr/local/share/games/supertuxkart`, the executable
+be written to `/usr/local/share/games/supertuxkart`, and the executable
 will be copied to `/usr/local/bin`.
 To change the default installation
 location, specify `CMAKE_INSTALL_PREFIX` when running cmake, e.g.:
 `cmake .. -DCMAKE_INSTALL_PREFIX=/opt/stk`